vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 8. Know, O king of the Devas! the mysterious course of karmas to be threefold.
-And learn from me the same classification (as it arises) from the prohibitory and manda- tory injunctions.
+And learn from me the same classification (as it arises) from the prohibitory and mandatory injunctions.
 </details>